Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_CheckPostingHistory.md

 #### Procedure

 1. Enter the product name or SKU to filter the posting history by product.
-You can find out the product name or SKU in the *Basic data* tab of the respective product.
+You can find out the product name or SKU in the *Basic data* sub-tab of the respective product.

     > [Info] As soon as you have typed three characters, a context menu with matching suggestions is displayed.